 Here’s a clip from the parade in Downtown Woodstock, NY

-For the next hour, people were milling around the square, listening to bands, eating snacks in the local restaurants (there is an place called ‘Shindig’ on the square that makes the most mind-blowing mac & cheese, See my review on TripAdvisor) and meeting up with their neighbors and friends.
-It really does have the small town feel about it as unlike Sinterklass in Rhinebeck a few weeks earlier that is attracting larger crowds.
+For the next hour, people were milling around the square, listening to bands, eating snacks in the local restaurants (there is a place called ‘Shindig’ on the square that makes the most mind-blowing mac & cheese, (See my review on TripAdvisor) and meeting up with their neighbors and friends.
+It really does have the small town feel about it as unlike Sinterklaas in Rhinebeck a few weeks earlier that is attracting larger crowds.
 Woodstock attracts crowds but still keeps it small due to the restrictions of time.

 I swear by 6:30pm, the crowds started to thin out and the band wrapped it up and were putting equipment away before the church doors opened by 6:45pm.
 I entered the church about ten to seven and most people including Santa were wrapping things up.

 Christmas Eve service at the Dutch Reformed Church is always special to me.
 The church run such informal and welcoming service.
 It is so different from Catholic services, where we spend the whole service standing up and sitting down.
 The Church was decorated all over with garland and bows and candles.
-The Church was build in the 1800’s so it does have the old wooden pews that us modern folk have to squeeze into and there are two levels so you look up and see more parishioner’s.
+The Church was built in the 1800’s so it does have the old wooden pews that us modern folk have to squeeze into and there are two levels, so you look up and see more parishioners.